Impact of dispersal on the stability of metapopulations: Conclusions

 We used generalized modeling to assess the influence of dispersal on the stability of metapopulations.
 This approach allowed us to derive analytical results on a broad class of homogeneous networks and to obtain detailed results on heterogeneous metapopulations.
 Our analysis revealed six ecological results, that are gathered in Table \ref{tab:discussion}.

-First, we found in accordance with most existing models that density-independent dispersal has no influence on stability.
-Interestingly, if we follow Bascompte $\&$ Sol\'{e} assumption of not segregating reproduction and migration, i.e if the immigration term depends on the density and not on the growth rate, then $\omega_{i,j}=\partial{\eta_{i,j}} / \partial{x_{j}}$, $\zeta_{i,j}=\partial{\eta_{i,j}} / \partial{x_{i}}$.
-In the case of homogeneous patches that all receive migrants, the condition for a stabilizing dispersal becomes $\omega - \phi + \zeta<0$.
-It is obvious that density-independent migration is then destabilizing if $\phi<1$, i.e in the case of a growth limited by competition, which corresponds to their model at the equilibrium.
+First, we found that, in accordance with most existing models, density-in\-de\-pen\-dent dispersal has no influence on the stability of homogeneous metapopulations.
+If we follow Bascompte $\&$ Sol\'{e} assumption of not segregating reproduction and dispersal, i.e. if the immigration term depends on the density and not on the growth rate, then the conditions for a stabilizing dispersal depend on the sensitivities of immigration to density in the donor and recipient patches.
+Dispersal is then considered to be destabilizing when the sensitivity of production to density ($\phi$) is inferior to the sum of the elasticities of dispersal.
+Density-independent dispersal is thus destabilizing if growth is limited by competition ($\phi < 1$), which explains the results of Bascompte \& Sol\'{e} \citeyearpar{BascompteSole1994}.

-Second, we showed that a positive density-dependent dispersal is destabilizing when the sensitivity of production to density is positive, and stabilizing when it is negative.
-The former result echoes previous findings on metapopulation stability \cite{Ruxton1996, JangMitra2000, Silva2001, SilvaGiordani2006}.
-The latter indicates that positive density-dependence is stabilizing in populations facing high pressures on production, which could help understand why this behavior is widespread in birds and mammals \cite{Matthysen2005}.
+Second, we showed that a positive density-dependent dispersal has a destabilizing effect on homogeneous metapopulations, which confirms previous findings on metapopulation stability \citep{Ruxton1996,JangMitra2000,Silva2001,SilvaGiordani2006}.
+Note that theoretical source-sink studies have also shown this behavior to promote the persistence of metapopulations \citep{Amarasekare2004}.
+This could help to understand why this behavior is widespread in birds and mammals \citep{Matthysen2005}.

-Third, we found that a costly dispersal is stabilizing when the sensitivity of production to density is positive.
-It has already been suggested that costly dispersal can stabilize metapopulations \cite{Ruxton1997a, Ruxton1997b, StoneHart1999}, but Kisdi (2010) showed that costly migration can also be destabilizing under certain conditions, depending on the properties of local patches dynamics \cite{Kisdi2010}.
-We indeed found that costly dispersal is destabilizing when the sensitivity of production to density is negative.
+Third, we found that a negative density-dependent dispersal has a stabilizing effect on homogeneous metapopulations.
+This can result from costly dispersal, that has already been suggested to stabilize metapopulations \citep{Ruxton1997a,Ruxton1997b}.
+Conversely, \citet{Kisdi2010} showed that costly dispersal can be destabilizing in homogeneous metapopulations, if the growth function of a single population is decreasing and sufficiently convex at the equilibrium.
+In the present model, this would imply the elasticity of growth $\phi$ to be negative; but in that case our calculation of the largest row sum would not be appropriate.
+A detailed exploration of the specific scenarios in which costly dispersal is destabilizing with the methodology proposed here is a promising target for future research.

-Fourth, we showed that a social fence is destabilizing when the sensitivity of production to density is negative, and stabilizing when it is positive.
-The former result echoes Hestbeck's assumption that a social fence induces oscillations and thus destabilize the system \cite{Hestbeck1988}, whereas the latter is coherent with Stenseth's advocacy of a stabilizing effect of a social fence \cite{Stenseth1988}.
-Our model conciliates those results, by showing that the impact of a social fence on stability depends on local population dynamics.